-To see what kind of savings you might experience, try an online calculator like the one at Zillow.com.
+To see what kind of savings you might experience, try an online calculator.
 Just plug in your numbers and let the tool tell you your potential savings.

-As with any major financial decision, individual needs must be taken into consideration.
+As with any significant financial decision, individual needs must be taken into consideration.
 Analyze the pros and cons carefully and seek the wisdom of professionals before deciding to apply for a mortgage refinance.